First, you'll need to create a GitHub OAuth app for your organisation.

 1image: 2 tag: 'latest' 3 4nxCloudAppURL: 'https://nx-cloud.myorg.com' 5 6github: 7 auth: 8 enabled: true 9 10secret: 11 name: 'cloudsecret' 12 nxCloudMongoServerEndpoint: 'NX_CLOUD_MONGO_SERVER_ENDPOINT' 13 githubAuthClientId: 'GITHUB_AUTH_CLIENT_ID' 14 githubAuthClientSecret: 'GITHUB_AUTH_CLIENT_SECRET' 15

 GITHUB_AUTH_CLIENT_SECRET ( see Nx Cloud Helm Charts for more context).

 Provide the following env variables to the

-If you are running an on-premise version of GitHub (Enterprise Server), you will need to configure one additional environment variable:
+If you are running a self-hosted version of GitHub (Enterprise Server), you will need to configure one additional environment variable:

 This will point all auth endpoints to your GitHub server (rather the public one).Good to know!

 The above environment variable, also helps with setting up the GitHub app integration, so you can have Nx Cloud build stats directly on your pull request.
 See full set up instructions here.